 Coral reefs are ecologically diverse and extremely complex habitats, supporting thousands of marine species.
 This course will examine some of the biological and ecological aspects of coral reefs in order to gain a better understanding of this complex and unique environment.
 The course involves a strong field component, including collection of field data based on identification and observation of reef organisms in Vanuatu.
 Students will gain general knowledge of corals, the numerous other marine organisms that are found on reefs and some of the current issues surrounding anthropogenic impacts on coral reefs.
 This course will be particularly beneficial to those students pursuing careers in teaching/education where they will be able to take this knowledge and experience in to their future classrooms.

-The field component of this course, at Hideaway Island, Vanuatu, requires a significant up-front fee, not covered by HECS.
+The field component of this course, at Hideaway Island, Vanuatu, requires students to pass a snorkel assessment and involves a significant up-front fee, not covered by HECS-HELP.
 This may vary with each offering of the course, so interested students should contact the School of Environmental and Life Sciences for more information.

 On successful completion of the course students will be able to:

-3. Identify some of the common flora and fauna associated with coral reefs
+1. Identify and collect field data from observations of common flora and fauna associated with coral reefs

 Part 1 (on-line Semester 1 at Ourimbah Campus):